TNET-SNU/mmTLS/README.md

 sudo ./my_ips -c 1
 ```

-Then, do ssh to the SoC SmartNIC to run key-server.
+Then, ssh to the SoC SmartNIC to run the key-server.

 ```Bash
 ssh 192.168.100.2